Jazqa/kwin-quarter-tiling/README.md

 - Some programs, like Spotify, do not play nice with tiling and can not be recognized and/or automatically excluded.
 If you use such programs, use the "Float On/Off" shortcut to disable them.

 ## Upcoming features
-- Support for chosen programs to always occupy at least half of the screen
 - Improved support for multi-screen environments